 Looking at the results in Table 1, Case I (RDF formatted data) and Case II (BPMN XML export) behave rather differently.
 In the first case, where we filter the RDF triples with the SPARQL query, GPT-4 provides the user with an almost complete and correct answer that also closely matches the ground truth - evidenced by high relevancy, correctness and semantic similarity scores.
-The slightly lower score of 0.82 for semantic faithfulness indicates that most of the important details from the structured context are properly reflected within the generated response, except for the expanded subprocess labeled "Repeat for each desired product", where the tasks "Add product to cart" and "Edit quantity" are displayed.
+Most of the important details from the structured context are properly reflected within the generated response, except for the expanded subprocess labeled "Repeat for each desired product" - where the tasks "Add product to cart" and "Edit quantity" are displayed - revealing a certain limitation in coverage and a slightly lower score for semantic faithfulness.

 In contrast, the second case yields a partial response, enumerating only the first few tasks following the task labeled "Add product to cart" within the requested pool.
-Given that the BPMN XML file exceeds 20000 tokens and GPT-4's context window is limited we opted for RecursiveCharacterTextSplitter to automatically split the text into chunks of 5000 characters with an 800-character overlap, ensuring that contextual information at the edges of each chunk is not lost during the splitting process.
-By default, our retriever returns 4 chunks per query, which falls within a safe limit for the input.
-Nonetheless, for lengthy process descriptions, where tasks and subprocesses are distributed throughout, this default setting sometimes leads to only the first 4 chunks being retrieved, which explains the partial response (see Table 1, Case II).
-It is, however, possible to combine manual tag removal with automated text splitting, or to increase the number of retrieved chunks to capture more context.
+Since the utilized BPMN XML file is quite large - containing more than 20000 tokens - it exceeds the input size that GPT-4 can handle at once.
+To manage this, we automatically split the file into smaller, overlapping sections of text called chunks (using RecursiveCharacterTextSplitter10).
+Each chunk includes a bit of content from the beginning and end of the neighboring chunks, so that important contextual information is not lost during the split.
+By default, the system retrieves 4 chunks when answering a question, which falls within a safe limit for the GPT-4's input.
+Nonetheless, for lengthy process descriptions, where tasks and subprocesses are distributed throughout, this default behavior can result in incomplete responses, which is one of the possible reasons that could explain the missing information in some of our test cases (see Table 1, Case II).
+To improve this, we note that it is possible to combine manual tag removal with automated text splitting or to increase the number of retrieved chunks to capture more context, while still staying within the input limits of the utilized model.